Period (number theory)

 Maxim Kontsevich and Don Zagier gave a survey of periods and introduced some conjectures about them.

-Periods also arise in computing the integrals that arise from Feynman diagrams, and there has been intensive work trying to understand the connections.
+Periods play an important role in the theory of differential equations and transcendental numbers as well as in open problems of modern arithmetical algebraic geometry.
+They also appear when computing the integrals that arise from Feynman diagrams, and there has been intensive work trying to understand the connections.